 Animal shipping must be booked separately from your ticket and you have to pay an additional fee.
 Transportation of an animal within the United States can be booked up to 14 days in advance of departure.
 There is also the possibility that you and your pet will be flying on different flights, so plan your schedule so that you can ship and receive your cargo on time.

 The final decision on the transportation of animals is made by the airline representative.
-You may be refused transportation of a service animal if you do not have the appropriate documents or have not warned the carrier about the presence of the animal.
+You may be refused transportation of a service animal if you do not have the appropriate documents or have not warned the carrier about the animal’s presence.
 There is a limit on the number of animals per flight, so it is important that a seat for your pet is reserved in advance.

 Another reason why you may be denied conveying of animals is the misbehavior of your companion.
 These can be signs of aggression, uncontrolled activity of the animal, relieving itself in the gate area or in the cabin, and disobedience.
 The animal also cannot occupy a seat intended for passengers or staff, eat from the table, or run around the cabin during the flight.